-Cash and check receipts should be processed as soon as possible, preferably on the same day they are received.
-In any interim between receipt and deposit, cash and checks should be secured in a cash box or other locked container, with copies of sequentially numbered receipts to validate the total cash and checks that should be available.
+Cash and check receipts should be deposited soon as possible, preferably on the same day they are received.
+During any interim period between receipt and deposit, cash, and checks should be secured in a cash box or other locked container with copies of sequentially numbered receipts listed on the cash and check log to validate the total cash and checks that should be available.
 Be aware of stale dates printed on checks.
 Even if no stale date is printed, checks automatically stale-date in 180 days.

 After the checks have been successfully scanned on the mobile deposit app, please keep them locked in a secure place as they contain bank account information, which is considered high-risk data.
 Checks should be securely kept until a bank reconciliation is completed, after which they may be destroyed by shredding or an equivalent method.

 For assistance with cash and check deposits, submit a support request to the Office of the Treasurer.

 For assistance with historical transaction support for deposits prior to November 23, 2022, including CASHNet data, submit a support request to Student Financial Services.

 Checks returned by Stanford's depositing bank (e.g., for insufficient funds, stop payment) are sent to the Office of the Treasurer (OOT), which posts it to the returned check account.
 Subsequently, OOT charges the depositing unit via journal entry for the value of the returned check and sends an image of the check back to the unit.
 It is the responsibility of the depositing unit to collect any outstanding amounts.
 The common return reasons are:

 - Stop payment - the account holder who originally wrote the check has revoked their authorization

 - Non sufficient fund (NSF) - there were not enough funds in the account to pay the check

 - Account closed - the account holder’s bank account that was associated with the check is closed